PostHog/posthog.com/contents/handbook/people/team-structure/people.md

 ## Mission

 Make PostHog _the_ most transparent company in the world, and the best place for people to work.
-Our goal is to create a world-class remote company by enabling our team to (a) maximize their impact and performance, (b) growth personally and professionally and (c) have a strong sense of purpose and belonging.
+Our goal is to create a world-class remote company by enabling our team to (a) maximize their impact and performance, (b) grow personally and professionally, and (c) have a strong sense of purpose and belonging.

 ## Responsibilities